Japan PM seeks Trump's assurances over North Korea in latest two-way chat

 "It would be a nightmare for Japan and also for the United States," he said.

-The White House said on Monday that the US policy had not changed, while the Japanese foreign ministry official sidestepped the question of whether "maximum pressure" was still Japan's stance.
+The White House said on Monday that the U.S. policy had not changed.

-"Japan's position is to expect the upcoming US-North Korea summit will be an opportunity to advance the issues of nuclear, missiles and - most importantly - abductees," the official said.
+Japan has made clear that it will not provide economic assistance for North Korea until all three issues are resolved, including the abductees issue.

-Japan has made clear that it will not provide economic assistance for North Korea until all three issues are resolved, including the emotive matter of Japanese citizens abducted by North Korean agents decades ago.
+"Our position toward economic assistance is quite clear," a Japanese foreign ministry official told reporters, speaking on condition of anonymity.

 Abe, who has made resolving the abductees issue a keystone of his political career, will also likely seek reassurance that Trump will keep that on his agenda with Kim Jong Un, after the president said he had not discussed human rights with North Korean envoy Kim Yong Chol at the White House last week.